Main illustration: Iain Macarthur

 Work getting siloed

-When every team works on a different part of the product, designers aren’t always aware of how their work might overlap with others.
+When every team works on a different part of a new product, designers aren’t always aware of how their work might overlap with others.
 This can lead to similar things being designed in different ways, conflicts where two designs are not compatible, or unintegrated experiences where multiple parts of the product that should be aware of each other are not.

 Transparency is key here.
 Keep roadmaps for all teams together in one place and accessible by everyone on the company.
 Using a tool like Basecamp to keep track of projects and giving everyone access can be incredibly useful as well.